 I. Students may inspect and review their education records by submitting a written request to the Registrar.
 Columbia will provide the student an opportunity to inspect and review his or her education records within a reasonable time after receiving the request, not exceeding 45 days from the receipt of the request.
 Students’ education records are maintained under the supervision of the Registrar in the Office of the Registrar, Room 611, 600 S. Michigan Avenue, Chicago, Illinois, 60605.

 IV.
-Columbia College Chicago designates the following information as directory information: the student’s name; information on whether or not a student is registered in the college during the term in which the information is requested; dates of attendance; information concerning the student’s graduation status, including whether or not he or she has graduated from the college, the date of any degree awarded, and the type of degree awarded; major field of study; awards received; and participation in officially recognized activities, sports, and organizations.
-Students have the right to withhold disclosure of the above information by notifying the Registrar in writing.
-The proper form for refusal of disclosure is available in the Office of the Registrar.
+Another exception permits Columbia to disclose a student’s Directory Information without the student’s consent.
+Columbia designates the following as Directory Information: the student’s name; information on whether or not a student is registered at the College during the term in which the information is requested; grade level; dates of attendance; information concerning the student’s graduation status, including whether or not he or she has graduated from the College, the date of any degree awarded, and the type of degree awarded; major field of study; awards received; the student’s photograph; participation in officially recognized activities, sports, and organizations; and student ID number, user ID, or other unique personal identifier used by the student to communicate in electronic systems.
+Students who do not want Columbia to disclose the above information must notify the Registrar in writing.
+The form for opting out of the release of Directory Information is available in the Office of the Registrar.

-V. A student has the right to request amendment of his or her education records to ensure that the education record information is not inaccurate, misleading, or in violation of the student’s rights.
+VII.
+A student has the right to request amendment of any education records that he or she believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 The procedure to seek amendment of a student’s education records is as follows:

-- A written request must be submitted to the Registrar stating the reason a student seeks to amend his or her education record and attaching any supporting documentation to the request.
+- A written request must be submitted to the Registrar, specifically identifying the part of the record the student wants changed, stating the reason for the requested amendment, and attaching any supporting documentation to the request.

-- In the event of an unfavorable decision by the Academic Standards Review Committee, the student has the right to include a written statement setting forth his or her reasons for disagreeing with the Committee on the matters presented in the request to amend the records.
+- If the Academic Standards Review Committee denies the student’s amendment request, the student has the right to include a written statement setting forth his or her reasons for disagreeing with the Committee.